Jayendra Saraswathi: Sexual harassment allegations

-Tamil writer Anuradha Ramanan said she was subjected to sexual harassment by the Mahaswamigal when she met him back in 1992, when she was taken to negotiate the release of the spiritual magazine "Amma" by the muth.
+Tamil writer Anuradha Ramanan said she was subjected to sexual harassment by the Mahaswamigal when she met him back in 1992, when she was taken to negotiate the release of the spiritual magazine "Amma" by the monastery.
 Anuradha Ramanan accused Saraswathi of making sexual advances.
 She said that during their first meeting, he spoke about the proposed journal and offered to make her its editor, Ramanan agreed to the offer.
 During their final meeting, she said, he began using indecent language, and when she looked up from the notebook, the woman who took her to him was in a sexually intimate position with him.
 She said that the Saraswathi "approached" her, and when she objected, the other woman tried to persuade her of her "good fortune".
 When she left the place, the Shankaracharya allegedly asserted that she keep her mouth shut.

 Ramanan said that she went to a woman police officer close to her to lodge a complaint, but did not do so because she feared for the future of her daughters.
 She reported that she was subjected to attempted murder when a truck hit her car in which she was traveling and another murder attempt was made on her life when she was admitted to the hospital.
 In December 2004, she said she would have met with the same fate as that of Sankararaman if she had made the disclosure 12 years ago when the alleged incident took place.